actualbudget/docs/docs/contributing/writing-docs.md

 #### Annotation Colours

-Use strong, clear, and crisp colours to create good contrasts.
+Use strong, clear, and crisp colors to create good contrasts.
 Do not use pure white or pure black.
 Even if we want all screenshots taken using the light theme, there are dark elements like the sidebar and particular dropdowns in the GUI.
-Avoid annotating these elements using dark colours.
+Avoid annotating these elements using dark colurs.

-Remember that colours are tricky for colour blind people.
+Remember that colors are tricky for color blind people.

-We suggest using the following colours (RGB values):
+We suggest using the following colors (RGB values):

 | Colour name | Decimal       | Hex      |
 |------------|---------------|----------|